Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 The problem

-The plan lives in a spreadsheet nobody checks
+The deliverables plan lives in a spreadsheet nobody checks or updates

-The TIDP starts tidy and goes stale within a week.
-The real status is scattered across emails, chats and Forma/ACC folders.
+The MIDP starts tidy and goes stale within a week.
+The real status is scattered across emails, chats and Forma/ACC® folders.
 When the client asks, nobody knows for sure what's been delivered.

 01